Zenchiyu/POLAR-background-prediction/logbook/README.md

 - We then started using another dataset `fm_rate` and applied similar steps as the dataset from previous week.
 Note however that this dataset comprises only about 60k examples, with intervals of about 60 seconds between them (except for missing data or 'holes').
 The `m` comes from "m"inute.

-- Using that dataset (splitting it 60/20/20 for train, validation, test after shuffling), we tried applying a simple fully connected neural network from sklearn using the base MLPRegressor but with 100 neurons in the hidden layer.
+- Using that dataset (splitting it 60/20/20 for train, validation, and test after shuffling), we tried applying a simple fully connected neural network from sklearn using the base MLPRegressor but with 100 neurons in the hidden layer.
 We moved on to two hidden layers with 100 neurons each (see this [notebook](https://github.com/Zenchiyu/POLAR-background-prediction/blob/develop/notebooks/fmrate_prediction.ipynb)).
 Instead of predicting the sum of rates obtained from each module, we try to predict each rate from "each energy" (`rate[i]` instead of `sum_fe_rate`)
 - With a similar data split, we tried applying linear regression to predict `rate[0]` only using `sum_fe_cosmic`
 - Even though **it's incorrect** to use the whole dataset, we used our trained model to predict over the whole dataset, the photon rates `rate[0]`.